 - Vacuum Seal Bags

-Let’s introduce Wagyu Beef and see why a super simple sous vide wagyu steak recipe is the way to enjoy this amazing steak.
+Let’s introduce Wagyu beef and see why a super simple sous vide Wagyu steak recipe is a great way to enjoy this amazing steak.

 What is Wagyu Beef?

 Wagyu beef, or Kobe beef as referred to in much of the world, has a long and illustrious history that originates in Japan.

 Wagyu is made from special Japanese beef cattle breeds: Black, Brown, Polled, and Shorthorn (source).
 They are bred to produce intensely marbled beef with a high percentage of unsaturated fats.
 A5 is the highest grade of wagyu; the A represents a high yield of meat while the 5 represents the highest degree of marbling.

 Together this creates truly unique beef considered a delicacy.
 The marbling is so extreme it’s difficult to tell if the meat is marbled with fat or the fat is marbled with meat!
 This produces an incredible taste along with an almost melt on your mouth buttery texture when cooked properly.

 There are three primary areas in Japan where Wagyu is raised: Matsuka city, Kobe city, and Shiga prefecture.
 Kobe is to wagyu what champagne is to sparkling wine.

 However, due to high demand and low supply for wagyu beef across Asia and other parts of the world, wagyu beef prices are extremely high.
 Japan imposes a tariff and quota system on Wagyu meat, which exacerbates supply issues.